 If you consume a plant-based diet, you may be at risk for deficiency in vitamin B12, which is found in animal products.

 A mineral with many functions, magnesium is a multi-tasker.
-Magnesium acts as a cofactor for hundreds of enzymes involved in energy production, DNA and protein production, and ion transport.
+According to the National Institutes of Health’s Office of Dietary Supplements, magnesium acts as a cofactor for hundreds of enzymes involved in energy production, DNA and protein production, and ion transport.

 It even has a structural role, helping to form the bone matrix, chromosomes, and cell membranes in your body.
 Magnesium deficiency can impair bone health, detoxification, cellular repair, glucose and insulin regulation, and energy production.
 But does magnesium help with weight loss?

-One correlational study found that high intake of magnesium through foods was associated with low incidence of insulin resistance.
+One 2013 correlational study published in PLOS ONE found that high intake of magnesium through foods was associated with low incidence of insulin resistance.
 A number of other studies have found magnesium may have a beneficial effect on glucose and insulin regulation.

 The Bottom Line